openenergymonitor/guide/source/help/index.markdown

 ---
 layout: page
-title: "Help"
+title: Help
-description: "If you need help or have a question..."
+description: If you need help or have a question...
-date: 2015-06-25 12:30
+date: "2015-06-25 12:30"
 sidebar: true
 comments: false
 sharing: true
 footer: true
+published: true
 ---

-There are various ways to get in touch with us; either to get support, share your experiance or just say 'hi'
+There are various ways to get in touch with us: either to get support, share your experience, or just to say "Hi!".

-## Communication Channels
+## Hello, World...

-Ask for support and join in the discussion on our livley community forums:
+Ask for support and join in the discussion on our lively community forums:

 - #### [Community Forum](http://community.openenergymonitor.org)